 Why Living Liver Donation?

-There is a tremendous need for liver transplants that isn’t being met through cadaveric donation.
-UNOS figures show more than 16,000 people await liver transplants, yet only about 5,000 transplants actually occur.
+There is a tremendous need for liver transplants that isn’t being met through deceased donation.
+UNOS figures show nearly 14,0000 people await liver transplants, yet only about 7,000 transplants actually occur each year.
 There is an enormous gap.

-Living donation has important advantages over cadaveric donation:
+Living donation has important advantages over deceased donation:

 - The waiting time for a transplant recipient can be significantly reduced.